mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 * Don't use the `label ""` (or the `… <?> ""`) idiom to “hide” some
   “expected” tokens from error messages, use `hidden`.

-* New `token` parser is more powerful, its first argument provides full control over reported error message while its second argument allows to specify how to report missing token in case of empty input stream.
+* The new `token` parser is more powerful, its first argument provides full control over reported error message while its second argument allows to specify how to report a missing token in case of empty input stream.

 * Now `tokens` parser allows to control how tokens are compared (yes, we have case-insensitive `string` called `string'`).

-* The `unexpected` parser allows to specify precisely what is unexpected in well-typed manner.
+* The `unexpected` parser allows to specify precisely what is unexpected in a well-typed manner.

 * Tab width is not hard-coded anymore, use `getTabWidth` and `setTabWidth` to change it.
 Default tab width is `defaultTabWidth`.